purvitrivedi/image-editing-app/README.md

 Next up, we needed to expirement with image filters using Skicit-image and Pillow.
 We used Google Collabotary to experiment with filters in a shared document:

-Below are two filters we expriemented with, explained step by step:
+Below are two filters, explained step by step:

 **Tint Filter using Skicit-Image**: